Table of Contents

-AWeber announced yesterday that they will start retiring legacy follow ups from 22nd June 2022.
+AWeber announced they will retire legacy follow ups in June 2022.

 The decision comes 7 years after they first introduced Campaigns, and the retirement of legacy followups will allow them to focus development and training efforts towards their more modern features.

 All customers with legacy followups will find they are automatically converted into Campaigns on or shortly after the 22nd June, with AWeber emailing customers both before and after the upgrade.

 AWtomator has supported both Campaigns and Legacy Follow Ups from the start, and this welcome development will certainly simplify our service, customer support and tutorials going forwards!